zepinglee/citeproc-js/std/README.txt

 #
 # Note that names are written as a simple string that must
 # be parsed into the internal representation required by the
 # processor being tested.
-The hinting syntax of name strings
+The shorthand syntax of name strings
 # is as follows:
 #
 # Literal name (for institutions and the like):